lee-jason/jasonjl.github.io/_posts/2025-09-30-adventures-in-vibe-coding.md

 3. Can push and retrieve from other machines
 4. Easy to use

-I had Claude requisition a simple cold storage s3 bucket that I can sync to and pull from, alongwith a handful of make commands to make it dead simple.
+I had Claude requisition a simple glacier storage s3 bucket that I can sync to and pull from, along with a handful of make commands to make it dead simple.

-Cold storage needs to restore files before pulling which does take time so pulling files does require ~24 hour turnaround time which makes things less convenient.
+Glacier storage needs to restore files before pulling which does take time so pulling files does require ~24 hour turnaround time which makes things less convenient.
 The great thing though is that 100GB in cold storage is $1.20 a year.
 Since I'm storing around ~10GB I expect my bill to be $0.12 a year.

 # personalvpn